 After my military service, I completed a second residency, in thoracic (chest) surgery, at the University of Oklahoma.
 I was a thoracic surgeon at Mercy Hospital in Iowa City until 2012, and also covered other nearby hospitals in Iowa, to include Allen Hospital in Waterloo, until 2017.
-I now own and operate a surgical clinic in Coralville, Corridor Vein Center.
+I now own and operate an outpatient surgical clinic in Coralville, Corridor Vein Center.
 Julie also works at my clinic, both as a nurse and as our office manger, and is also working as a nurse in an inpatient geriatric psychiatry unit at the University of Iowa.
 I was never terribly interested in politics during these halcyon days, content to focus on my family and surgical career.

 On this site, I want to continue to push boundaries, to hopefully inspire others to think differently about political issues, and to seek realistic solutions for problems we do need to address.
 I believe that one of our most pressing problems is our intense political polarization; in which we do not merely disagree with one another, but actually think the “other side” is evil or stupid.
 The reality is that the “other side” is not going away, and we need to work together to find common ground and pursue common sense solutions for our political problems.